BillyDM/awesome-audio-dsp/MACHINE_LEARNING.md

 - [`Chowdhury DSP`] - A suite of open source audio plugins.
 Many of them make use of machine learning.
 - [`Ultimate Vocal Remover`] - A state-of-the-art program that uses machine learning to separate vocals from a mix.
 - [`NeuralNote`] - A state-of-the-art plugin that uses machine learning to convert audio to MIDI.
+- [`AIDA-X`] - An amp model player that can load AI-trained models of music gear.

 [`3Blue1Brown - Neural Networks`]: https://youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi
 [`RTNeural`]: https://github.com/jatinchowdhury18/RTNeural